codio/site/source/docs/boxes/box-parts.html.md

 - **fish** (2.1.0) fish: A friendly interactive shell
 - **flex** (2.5.39) Flex: a tool for generating scanners: programs which recognize lexical patterns in text.
 - **freepascal** (2.6.2) Free Pascal: An open source Pascal compiler for Pascal and Object Pascal
+- **freetds** (0.91) FreeTDS: a set of libraries for Unix and Linux that allows your programs to natively talk to Microsoft SQL Server and Sybase databases.
 - **freetype** (2.5.3) Freetype: a freely available software library to render fonts.
 - **fsharp** (3.0) F#: a mature, open source, cross-platform, functional-first programming language which empowers users and organizations to tackle complex computing problems with simple, maintainable and robust code.
 - **geos** (3.4.2) GEOS: C++ port of the Java Topology Suite (JTS)